zenorocha/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

 The _Backups_ page of a production environment is the primary method of downloading a backup in DXP Cloud.
 This includes a backup of both the database, and the data volume (including the document library and other files from the Liferay image's file system).

-Follow these steps to download a backup of your production intance:
+Follow these steps to download a backup of your production instance:

 1. Log into the DXP Cloud console, and navigate to a production environment.